-B.2.1.1.3 publishRequest
+B.2.1.2.3 publishRequest

+B.2.1.2.3.1 Description

 This service capability provides the ability to validate a publication request from an AE..

 As part of the publication, the publishing AE can provide a delivery policy to enhance the robustness of the publication to AEs that have subscribed to the Resource identified in the request.